isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Different compilers implement different binary layouts for classes, exception handling, function names, and other implementation details.

+##### Exception

-**Exception**: You can carefully craft an interface using a few carefully selected higher-level C++ types.
+You can carefully craft an interface using a few carefully selected higher-level C++ types.
 See ???.

+##### Exception

-**Exception**: Common ABIs are emerging on some platforms freeing you from the more draconian restrictions.
+Common ABIs are emerging on some platforms freeing you from the more draconian restrictions.

 ##### Note